angelcollicazares/Fruit-Catcher-Dynamic-Arcade-Game/README.md

 ## Idle State
 ![IMG_2252](https://github.com/user-attachments/assets/167bc35b-0ba8-4e79-aca1-3828dbf3d405)
 ### Displayed Before Game Is started or After a Game has been Won or Lost.
-Serves as an Neutral Intermissin Screen Between Games
+Serves as an Neutral Intermission Screen Between Games